SwarajMundruppadyRao/Autonomous-TurtleBot3/README.md

     ```

 3. Install the package dependencies in the ROS workspace and colcon build

     ```bash
     rosdep install --from-paths src -y --ignore-src
     colcon build --allow-overriding mage_msgs ros2_aruco_interfaces turtlebot3_navigation2
     ```

-4. Set the TURTLEBOT3_MODEL env variable to waffle by adding this line to .bashrc and source it
+4. Set the TURTLEBOT3_MODEL env variable to waffle by adding this line to .bashrc and source bash

     ```bash
     echo 'export TURTLEBOT3_MODEL=waffle' >> ~/.bashrc
     source ~/.bashrc
     ```

-5.
+5. Launch the TurtleBot3 Waflle model in Gazebo and RViz.
+Set the initial pose by selecting the ```2D Pose Estimate``` in RViz

+    ```bash
+    ros2 launch final_project final_project.launch.py
+    ```

+6. Launch the ```tbot_nodes.launch.py``` to start the camera broadcaster nodes

+    ```bash
+    ros2 launch group5_final tbot_nodes.launch.py
+    ```

+7. Launch the ```tbot_pub.launch.py``` file to extract the waypoints

+    ```bash
+    ros2 launch group5_final tbot_pub.launch.py
+    ```

+8. To call the action to execute the waypoint navigation using following command

+    ```bash
+    ros2 run group5_final tbot_follow_waypoints
+    ```

+The robot will fully navigate through the waypoints in the order mentioned in the parameter file by reading the aruco markers.

+## Citations

+Group5, Autonomous TurtleBot3 [Source code].
+GitHub.
+Available at: [https://github.com/SwarajMundruppadyRao/Autonomous-TurtleBot3](https://github.com/SwarajMundruppadyRao/Autonomous-TurtleBot3).

+Special thanks to Professor Zeid Kootbally for his guidance, support, and for providing essential files and resources that contributed to the development of this project.